Drumsticks1/TS3-LogDataViewer/README.md

 2015-07-09 19:18:18<br />(about 4 days ago) | 2 | /directory_sample/file_sample.txt | Drumsticks | 3

 ### Overall Program Features
+- You can change the virtual server whose logs will be analyzed by adjusting the VIRTUALSERVER value in the rebuildXML.php.
 - You can manually create a logignore and list the logfiles (one each line) that you want to be ignored (e.g. invalid logs as result of a messed up database migration following a reset to the last backup state).
 - In order to save time the program uses the information from the last created XML instead of parsing all logs again.
 - Lockfile: Only one instance of the program can run at once.